-A clutter-free kid’s room, clutter free kitchen and a clutter free living room.
+A clutter-free kid’s room, clutter free kitchen, and a clutter free living room sound dreamy, right?

-I had to truly decide what I needed to keep, toss and give away.
+Moving across the world forced me to decide what I truly needed to keep, toss, and give away.

-My house in SE Asia doesn’t have closets or loads of storage room.
+My house in SE Asia didn’t have closets or loads of storage room.

-If our house becomes cluttered, (which it can — fast!) stress and frustration will return.
+If our house becomes cluttered, (which it can — fast!) stress and frustration follow.

 To keep clutter far away, I normally do a clutter bust every three months.